Chapter 2. Architecture of OpenShift Container Storage

-Red Hat OpenShift Container Storage 4 is comprised of 3 main operators, which codify administrative tasks and custom resources so that task and resource characteristics can be more easily automated.
+Red Hat OpenShift Container Storage comprises of 3 main operators, which codify administrative tasks and custom resources so that task and resource characteristics can be more easily automated.
 Administrators define the desired end state of the cluster, and various operators work to ensure the cluster is either in that state, or approaching that state, with minimal administrator intervention.

 - The OpenShift Container Storage (OCS) operator

 - A meta-operator that codifies and enforces the recommendations and requirements of a supported Red Hat OpenShift Container Storage deployment by drawing on other operators in specific, tested ways.
 This operator provides the storage cluster resource that wraps resources provided by the Rook-Ceph and NooBaa operators.

 - This operator automates the packaging, deployment, management, upgrading, and scaling of persistent storage provided to container applications, and infrastructure services provided to OpenShift Container Platform.
 It provides the Ceph cluster resource, which manages the pods that host services such as the Object Storage Daemons, monitors, and the metadata server for the Ceph file system.